 The fundamentals of programming are discussed by means of the relatively easy language Processing, that is similar to Java.
 The Processing language simplifies programming of visual programs, and yields immediate graphical output.
 It is ideal for understanding the basics of computer programming.
-Additionally the basics of Max/MSP/Jitter are included in the course.
+Additionally the basics of Pure Data are included in the course.

 Small assignments help students apply the topics discussed in class and larger assignments on which they can release their creativity.
 During lab time there is assistance present to help students with specific aspects of the assignments.

 |Objective||To deepen the student's knowledge of specific scientific topics, in preparation of the individual graduation project.|

 Part of the curriculum is reserved for elective courses.
 This enables students to gain deeper insight into scientific topics of their choice and prepare them optimally for the individual graduation project.
 Elective courses can be for instance in the fields of Computer Science, Psychology, Art History, Linguistics, Philosophy, etcetera.

 The Media Technology programme does not compile lists of available courses.
 Elective courses offered by Leiden University can be found in the E-studyguide.
 Elective courses may also be followed at other universities.

 Students applying for elective courses should carefully read:

 How to apply for elective courses, and other rules.